 On November 1, 2011, SAMG LLC executed an asset purchase agreement to acquire certain assets of Milbank.
-The Company has a liability of \$223 related to earn-outs payable to Milbank included in accounts payable and accrued expenses in the Condensed Consolidated Statement of Financial Condition as of June 30, 2016 and December 31, 2015, for contingent consideration.
+The Company has a liability of \$0 and \$303 as of June 30, 2017 and December 31, 2016, respectively, related to earn-outs payable to Milbank included in accounts payable and accrued expenses in the Condensed Consolidated Statement of Financial Condition for contingent consideration.